 What's IT Managed Services?

-IT Managed Services is a model in which you offload your IT operations to a Managed Service Provider (MSP) who is now responsible of managing and monitoring your IT environment.
+When Making a business case for IT Managed Services, a company needs to consider all the implications this will have as it is a model in which you offload your IT operations to a Managed Service Provider (MSP) who is now responsible of managing and monitoring your IT environment.
 The degree of this service varies depending on what your specific needs are, but in essence it will include managing the operation of your network, systems and collaboration technologies.

 What are the Business Benefits of Managed Services?